Here are answers to some common questions I get and a few unforeseen that pop up:

 Which services do I provide?

 It’s a long list.
-I’ve worked on the agency side, in marketing departments, and directly with organizations through freelance.
-Here are most of services, but please ask if you have other general or specific needs:
+I’ve worked on the agency side, in marketing departments, and directly with organizations through freelance on both the business-to-business or business-to-consumer side.
+Here, I’ve listed most of my services, but please ask should you have any more specific needs:

 - Brand Positioning (from strategy to execution)